ten7/handbook.ten7.com/040-our-benefits.md

 ## Sabbatical

 We’re excited to offer paid sabbatical leave to long-term TEN7 employees.
 After you’ve been working at TEN7 as a full-time employee for four years, you can take a four-week paid sabbatical during your fifth year of employment.
+Sabbaticals should be taken within one year of eligibility and won't roll over beyond that time period.
 We encourage you to take this time to go on an adventure, follow a passion, or work on a creative project—just grow and rejuvenate.
 This benefit repeats for every four years that you’re a full time employee.
 Listen to our podcast on [Employee Sabbaticals](https://ten7.com/blog/post/episode-016-employee-sabbaticals-and-why-ten7-offers-them) to learn more.

 ## Bereavement